Crohn’s Disease and Long-Term Disability Insurance: A Claimant’s Guide

 What Is Crohn’s Disease?

 Crohn’s disease is a type of chronic inflammatory bowel disease.
-About three million people in the United States live with Crohn’s disease.
-The disease causes your immune system to overreact, attacking healthy tissues in your gastrointestinal tract—including your small bowel (ileum) and colon.
+About 3 million people in the United States live with Crohn’s disease.
+The disease causes your immune system to overreact and attack healthy tissues in your gastrointestinal tract, including your small bowel (ileum) and colon.
 Often, the disease affects the entire thickness of the bowel wall, causing severe pain and cramping.

 Symptoms of Crohn’s disease can include:

-For some people, it is a relatively minor inconvenience, with occasional pain and cramping, fatigue, and diarrhea.
-For others, the disease profoundly affects their lives, causing malnutrition, anemia, and bowel obstructions.
+The severity of Crohn’s disease symptoms varies widely from person to person.
+For some, the disease is a relatively minor inconvenience, with occasional pain and cramping, fatigue, and diarrhea.
+For others, Crohn’s disease profoundly affects their lives, causing malnutrition, anemia, and bowel obstructions.

 Currently, there is no cure for Crohn’s disease.
-And, because people with the disease can have very different symptoms, there is not a standard treatment protocol.
+And because people with the disease can have very different symptoms, there is not a standard treatment protocol, either.
 Instead, your doctor and gastroenterologist will build a treatment plan that targets your specific issues and symptoms.

 Depending on your circumstances, your treatment plan might include medications, surgeries, and dietary changes.
-Some treatment options, especially biologic therapies, require regular visits to a medical center for infusions.
-Others, especially some immunomodulators, can result in serious side effects, like nausea, vomiting, and even liver damage.
+Some treatment options, especially biological therapies, require regular visits to a medical center for infusions.
+Others, including some immunomodulators, can result in serious side effects like nausea, vomiting, and even liver damage.

 What Is the Difference Between Crohn’s Disease and Ulcerative Colitis?